specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-overview.md

 In its simplest form, users enter a prompt in Copilot, like asking a question, and Copilot responds with AI-generated information.
 The responses are in real-time and can include internet-based content and work content that users have permission to access.

 Copilot can help users complete tasks, and in a conversational tone.
-From a business perspective, users get content relevant to their work tasks, and in the context of the Microsoft 365 app they're using.
+Users get content relevant to their work tasks, and in the context of the Microsoft 365 app they're using.

 For example, you're an Operations Manager and are working with human resources to update job descriptions.
 You can use Copilot to help create job descriptions.
 Then, continue the prompting session in Copilot to expand the descriptions to create different levels.